PantheonPlusSH0ES/DataRelease/README.md

 Data for Pantheon is in Pantheon+_Data

 Data for SH0ES is in SH0ES_Data

-Chains, Cosmosis inputs, cosmosis likelihoods are in COSMOLOGY
+Chains, cosmology inputs, and CosmoSIS likelihoods are in Cosmology